pulibrary/das_handbook/runner.md

 ---
 # Runner role

 The runner role switches off between team members each week.
 The runner should be somebody who is planning to be in for the whole week.
+The runner as executes a deployment of all our applications to staging and production during the course of their week as the runner.

 ## Initial setup